Pectis papposa

 Pectis papposa is a North American species of flowering plant in the family Asteraceae.
 Common names include cinchweed, common chinchweed, many-bristle chinchweed, and many-bristle fetid-marigold.

 Description

-Growing to 5-20 cm in height, the plants form branched stems.
+Pectis papposa grows to 5-20 cm in height with branched stems.
 The leaves are 4 cm long and less than 3 mm wide.
 Blooming from July to October, the yellow flower heads are 1.5 cm wide, with 7–9 rays around a small central disk; the bracts have 3–7 glands.
 The fruit is a narrow seed.
 Large groups of flowers can produce an odour of lemons.

 Similar species

 Pectis angustifolia is similar, but its bracts each have only one gland at the tip.

 Distribution and habitat

-Pectis papposa generally flowers following summer monsoon rains in the desert of southwestern United States as far east as Texas and northern Mexico.
+Pectis papposa is an annual herb that generally flowers following summer monsoon rains in the desert of southwestern United States as far east as Texas and northern Mexico.
 In favorable years, it becomes an aspect dominant, coloring wide areas of the desert.